Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Introduction

-where ${\cal F}[n_+,n_-]$ is the free energy functional for the ions, and ${\bm v}$ obeys the (generalized) Stokes equation presented later in Eq.~(\ref{deqv}).
-As we shall see later, the kinetic coefficient $L_i$ depends on $n_i$ and thus Eq.~(\ref{diffusion}) is a nonlinear Langevin equation with a multiplicative noise, of which exact treatment is difficult.
 Linearizing the fluctuating hydrodynamic equations (FHE) with respect to the deviations of the fields from their respective average values and neglecting the multiplicative part of the noises, Wada studied the fluctuation contribution to the shear viscosity and derived the Falkenhagen-Fuoss-Onsager limiting law for symmetric salts that the cations and anions have the same diffusivity\cite{Wada2005}.
 More recently, P\'eraud \textit{et al.} used the linearized FHE to derive the Onsager limiting law for conductivity for symmetric salts.
 Soon later, the same authors generalized their calculation to asymmetric salts and symmetric ternary salts\cite{Donev2019}.
 In a similar manner, D\'emery and Dean\cite{Demery2016} also studied the nonlinear response to the external electric field (Wien effect) and derived the field-dependent conductivity originally derived by Onsager and Kim\cite{OnsagerKim1957_2}, while the fluid velocity was neglected.
 The FHE can also be used for numerical simulations of equilibrium and nonequilibrium situations of a large system with relatively low computational cost\cite{Peraud2016}.
-One may also use the FHE for more concentrated solutions, taking into account the inter-ionic short-range interactions that have recently been studied in detail by the present author and coworkers\cite{Okamoto2020,Okamoto2021}.
+One may also use the FHE for more concentrated solutions, taking into account the inter-ionic short-range interactions.
+Such short-range interactions are responsible for the ion-specificity of thermodynamics of electrolyte solutions, and are explained by means of the interplay of the steric effect (among the solvent and ions) and the electrostriction due to ions \cite{Okamoto2020,Okamoto2021}.
+Recently, Avni \textit{et al.} have incorporated the hard-sphere-like repulsion between ions in the FHE to study the ion-specific DC conductivity in concentrated electrolyte solutions, and their result fits the experimental data well up to the salt concentration of 3 molars \cite{Avni2022}.